dejanu/az104/README.md

 * Application Map lists the components of an app, including key metrics and alerts, but it does not provide direct access to aggregated data.
 * Profiler allows you to inspect execution profiles of sampled requests
 * Usage analysis allows you to analyze user segmentation and retention.

+---

+* **Semantic versioning**  has the form of `Major.Minor.Patch` corresponds to the three types of changes covered in the previous section.
+  > Examples of versions using the semantic versioning scheme are `1.0.0` and `3.7.129`.
+These versions don't have any **labels**.
+* The **major** element represents the version of content that has changed significantly, which results in some degree of incompatibility with the previous major version.
+* The **minor** element represents the version of content that has been changed but not as significantly as the major version, making it more likely to be compatible with the previous minor version
+*  The **patch** element represents a fix that preserves backward compatibility and can represent prereleases, such as alpha/beta.